The Chartered Governance Qualifying Programme consists of seven modules over two parts.

 Students can apply to start classes in either February (for June examinations) or September (for November examinations).

 Classes are held one evening per week per module (with extra weekend classes for the Interpretating Financial & Accounting Information module).
 Evening classes start at 6.15pm and end at 8.45pm.
 Weekend classes begin at 10am and finish at 5pm.
+Risk Management classes are held over five Saturdays from 10am to 4pm.

 We also offer weekend revision courses prior to the exams.
 These revision classes are available to students who are attending the evening classes and to those who aren’t.